Here are answers to the questions we hear most often about undergraduate research.

 Are their funds to help me attend conferences?

 Yes.
 Funding is available for students who present at conferences.
 The Hubbard Center and some departments also maintain small pools of funding for students who wish to attend a conference without presenting.
+See the funding section of this website for more details.

 Do I need to apply to the Institutional Review Board (IRB) when I perform research with human participants?